Billy Waters (busker): Legacy

 After his death, his figure was recreated in porcelain – notably by the Staffordshire potteries, but also by Derby porcelain.
 The figure shown is also in the Victoria and Albert Museum and this re-issue has been dated to 1862.
 These figures were made in Derby nearly forty years after Waters' death at the Derby factory of Stevenson & Hancock.
 The modelling by Edward Keys was an attempt to win away trade from cheaper Staffordshire ceramic figures.
 There is a sketch of Waters by Thomas Lord Busby which comes from his book Costume of the Lower Orders of London.
 A more realistic painting is attributed to Sir David Wilkie.

-The pottery figure, however. is similar to an engraving done by George Cruikshank in 1819 where Waters is shown providing entertainment for a fictional "celebrated dinner" of those involved in Anti-Slavery.
+The pottery figure, however, is similar to the print by Thomas Lord Busby in showing that Waters' left leg is the one that was amputated, as well as in the "Billy Waters busking" aquatint.
+This is in contrast to the engraving done by George Cruikshank in 1819 where Waters is shown providing entertainment for a fictional "celebrated dinner" of those involved in Anti-Slavery.
 Several notable abolitionists are lampooned in this engraving.
-One of the similarities are that the same leg is missing, which contrasts with the different missing leg in the Sir David Wilkie portrait.
+The Cruishank engraving shows Billy Waters with a missing right leg, as shown in the Sir David Wilkie portrait.
+It has been argued that the printing process may reverse the image, but Billy Waters is clearly holding the body of his violin in his left arm, which would be correct for a right-handed person.
+Waters is shown holding his violin with his left arm in the Cruikshank engraving.